We protect & restore Minnesota's most vital natural lands to provide wildlife habitat, clean water, outdoor experiences

 Wouldn't it be nice if we could make sure that the wild and scenic places that make Minnesota great could stay that way forever?

 Simply put, that's what we're doing... with the support of our members.

-With the support of people like you, we're permanently protecting more than 43,000 acres of natural and scenic land including working farms and forestlands, youth camps and even nature sanctuaries.
+Since 1991, with the support of people like you, we're permanently protecting more than 44,000 acres of natural and scenic land throughout Minnesota.

 We're protecting goat prairies and oak savannah.
 We're protecting habitat for migratory birds and threatened species.
 We're protecting places of historic significance such as Sigurd Olson's Listening Point and Ernest Oberholtzer's Rainy Lake home.